-Bit Description 31:08 Reserved Dataset Management (DSM): This field indicates attributes for the dataset that the LBA(s) being read are associated with.
-Bits Attribute Definition 07 Incompressible If set to '1', then data is not compressible for the logical blocks indicated.
-If cleared to '0', then no information on compression is provided.
-06 Sequential Request If set to '1', then this command is part of a sequential read that includes multiple Read commands.
+Bit Description 31:08 Reserved Dataset Management (DSM): This field indicates attributes for the dataset that the LBA(s) be read are associated with.
+Bits Attribute Definition 07 Incompressible blocks indicated. compression is pro 06 Sequential Request If set to '1', then this command is part of a sequential read that includes multiple Read commands.
 If cleared to '0', then no information on sequential access is provided.
 Value Definition 05:04 Access 00b None.
 No latency information provided.
 Latency 01b Idle.
 Longer latency acceptable.
 10b Normal.
 Typical latency.
 11b Low.
 Smallest possible latency.
-07:00 Value Definition 07.00 Access Frequency 0000b No frequency information provided.
-0001b Typical number of reads and writes expected for this LBA range.
+Value Definition 07:00 Value 0000b Definition No frequency information provided.
+Access Frequency Typical number of reads and writes 0001b expected for this LBA range.
 0010b Infrequent writes and infrequent reads to the LBA range indicated.
 0011b Infrequent writes and frequent reads to the LBA range indicated.
 03:00 0100b Frequent writes and infrequent reads to the LBA range indicated.
 0101b Frequent writes and frequent reads to the LBA range indicated.
 0110b One time read.
 E.g. command is due to virus scan, backup, file copy, or archive.
 0111b Speculative read.
 The command is part of a prefetch operation.
 1000b The LBA range is going to be overwritten in the near future.
 1001b - 1111b Reserved